Dr Philip Coleman B.A. (NUI), M.A. (Dub), M.Phil. (Dub), Ph.D. (Dub), F.T.C.D

 Research and Teaching Interests

 I came to Trinity in 1995, having read for a BA in English and Philosophy in University College Cork.
 After completing an MPhil in Anglo-Irish Literature in TCD in 1996, I wrote a PhD thesis on the poetry of John Berryman, which I completed in 2001.
 My first academic appointments were in UCD as a Postdoctoral Fellow (2002) and in UCC as a Temporary Lecturer (2002-03).
 I was appointed to a Lectureship in English (Broad Curriculum) in Trinity in 2003.
-In 2006 I was appointed to a permanent lectureship in English Studies (Literature of the Americas), and in 2006-07 I was first Director of the MPhil in Literatures of the Americas program in Trinity.
+In 2006 I was appointed to a permanent lectureship in English Studies (Literature of the Americas), and in 2006-07 I was first Director of the MPhil in Literatures of the Americas program.
 In 2008 and 2012 I was Visiting Associate Professor in the Department of English at Dartmouth College, New Hampshire, and in 2009 I was Visiting Professor in the English Department at the Eötvös Loránd University, Budapest, Hungary.
 In 2015 I was made a Fellow of Trinity College Dublin.
+Since 2016 I have served as an Assistant to the Junior Dean in College and I am currently serving as Registrar of Chambers.

 My research to date has focused mainly on US American poetry and contemporary short fiction.
 Recent publications in these areas include the volumes George Saunders: Critical Essays (co-edited with Steve Gronert Ellerhoff, 2017) and John Berryman: Centenary Essays (co-edited with Peter Campion, 2017).
 Other recent publications are BLAST at 100: A Modernist Magazine Reconsidered (with Kathryn Milligan and Nathan O’Donnell, 2017), Critical Insights: David Foster Wallace (2015), John Berryman’s Public Vision: re-locating ‘the scene of disorder’ (2014) and Berryman’s Fate: A Centenary Celebration in Verse (2014).
-I have also recently completed or published essays on topics including the short story and the city, the poetry of Peter Gizzi, Flannery O'Connor and contemporary Irish fiction, Dylan Thomas and US American poetry, John Berryman and transnationalism and affinities between Irish and Hungarian poetry.
+I have also recently completed or published essays on topics including the short story and the city, the poetry of Peter Gizzi, Flannery O’Connor and contemporary Irish fiction, Dylan Thomas and US American poetry, the poetry of Maurice Scully, and teaching David Foster Wallace’s short fiction.
 A full list of my publications to date is available here: http://people.tcd.ie/Profile?Username=pmcolema

 I welcome the opportunity to supervise postgraduate research projects across the fields of modern and contemporary Anglophone poetry and fiction.
 Students working under my supervision have completed PhDs on a variety of topics, including the Black Mountain poets, David Foster Wallace, Raymond Carver, Roberto Bolaño, Delmore Schwartz, representations of animality in American poetry, Ted Hughes’ engagements with American literature, the short fiction of Ray Bradbury and Kurt Vonnegut, the poetics of e.e. cummings and Mina Loy, Asian-American poetry and Canadian short fiction.
 I welcome inquiries from students interested in doing doctoral research in these and related fields.

 I contribute lectures and seminars to a number of undergraduate and postgraduate modules offered by the School of English.
-In 2017-18 I will teach Sophister options on BLAST and US American short fiction, and I will also coordinate the Senior Freshman module ‘Introduction to Modernism’.
-On the MPhil in Literatures of the Americas programme I teach a module on New England literary culture from the seventeenth century to the present.
+In 2018-19 I will teach Sophister options on US American short fiction and the US American essay, and I will also coordinate the Senior Freshman module ‘Introduction to Modernism’.

 Dr Philip Coleman